 - Consider what roles participants in meetings should have.
 If you make a pupil a presenter be aware that they can then mute or remove others and manage the lobby as well as present their screen

 - Add another teacher/s as a Presenter to help manage the meeting e.g. muting users and managing the chat and lobby

-- Consider turning off incoming video from the … menu if your connection is poor
+- Consider turning off incoming video from the … menu if your connection is poor.
+This only affects you.

 - Make use of the Blur background or Custom Backgrounds as appropriate to hide some of your surroundings (this is only available in the desktop app)